ChunMinChang/dotfiles/README.md

 Run ```$ python setup.sh -h``` to get the messages for optional settings.

 # TODO
+- Write examples to use the commands, in case I forget.
 - Don't remove old ```~/.bashrc```.
   If it exists, then append ```source ~/.dotfiles/dot.bashrc``` to it
 - common